tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

  1. Click **Ubuntu button** in the top left corner to open Unity Dash.
  2. Launch Nuvola Player 3.
  3. You should see Nuvola Player 3 services selector window.
-Launch Grooveshark, for example.
+Launch any streaming service.
  4. Open Gear menu and select Format Support.
  5. Tab Web Plugins shows information about available Flash Player plugins.
  6. Tab MP3 format shows information whether GStreamer MP3 Audio encoder has been found.
 You can